8 of the best kettlebells for strength workouts at home, tested by a fitness instructor

 - More expensive than other options with similar features

-Want to ensure the protection of your floors and your downstairs neighbour's peace?
+Want to protect your floors and your downstairs neighbour's peace?
 I'd recommend investing in a soft-bottomed kettlebell.
-Made with grains of metal sand rather than cast iron, they physically compress when presented with a hard surface, lessening the weight's impact.
-While I tried three different soft kettlebells for this guide over the four weeks, the Proiron Soft Kettlebell came out on top.
-Not only is it constantly in stock, unlike my other favourite - the KEFL Soft Kettlebell - but it offers up to 10kg in weight and isn't too pricey.
+Metal sand fills the soft base of this bell, rather than cast iron.
+It compresses when it meets a hard surface, lessening the weight's impact.
+While I tried three different soft kettlebells for this guide over the four weeks, the SportNow kettlebell came out on top.
+Not only is it constantly in stock, unlike my other favourite (the KEFL Soft Kettlebell), but it offers up to 12kg in weight and sits on the cheaper end of the spectrum.

-I have three of these now in my collection and they certainly sit among my favourites.
-While the Proiron Soft Kettlebells aren't ideal for exercises where you have to hold the ball as it will change shape in your hands, you can still do them without too much of an issue.
-I also found them an excellent pick for single and double-handed exercises, like squats, deadlifts, and other lower-body work.
+This one certainly sits among my favourites.
+While the SportNow kettlebell isn't ideal for exercises where you have to hold the ball as it will change shape in your hands, you can still do them.
+I also found them an excellent choice for single and double-handed exercises, like squats, deadlifts, and other lower-body work.

-I'd also note that compared to the Amazon Basics Cast Iron Kettlebells or the Physical Company kettlebells, they are quite a bit larger - though they only go up to 10kg.
+I'd also note that compared to the Amazon Basics Cast Iron Kettlebells or the Physical Company kettlebells, they are quite a bit larger.
 You'll need some decent storage space to make the most of these.

 - Weights start at 4kg